Capital One debt management plan.

 - If you do not qualify for the plan above, you would have a monthly minimum repayment rate of 2 percent of your outstanding credit card balance.

 - the customer support team at Capital One can also help the borrower find other, third party DMPs that they can enroll into.

 Compare that to most of the other existing DMPs that exist.
 Most of those now have a repayment rate of as much as 3 percent.
 So the difference between the two is significant.
 A hardship consumer with $20,000 in credit card debt would face a minimum payment of just $350 instead of one as high as $600 that exists in current plans.

 The Call to Action plan also allows borrowers to save money for the future.
 The plans allow individuals to be able to save anywhere from $25 to $200 a month to help them build an emergency cash fund that they can use in case of a financial surprise or future emergency.
 All of the families income does not need to payinjg off their Capital One Credit Card, so the DMP provides both short as well as long term relief.
 The exact terms of the debt management plan that you enter into with Capital One will determine the amount of those savings.

 In addition to a DMP, Capital One is offering struggling card holders six months of zero percent interest to catch up on their bills.
 There may also be some borrowers who can receive APR reductions, fee waivers, debt settlements, and other repayment plans.
 Various assistance programs will be explored for paying down any credit card debts.

-Contact Capital One and ask them about how a debt management plan.
+To Apply, contact Capital One and ask them about how a debt management plan.
 Find out how the Call to Action program can help you get out of debt and build savings at the same time.
-The company can be reached at 1-800-955-7070.
+The company can be reached at 1-800-955-7070 or 1 (877) 383-4802.
 Or call the phone number on the back of your credit card.